rnowling/notebooks/README.md

 --------------------------

 * Practical explorations of NB using scikit-learn
-* Docker with supervisord
-* Schedulers for Mesos
+* Ranking articles by relevancy using TextMine and Naive Bayes
+* Markov Models and Hidden Markov Models
+    *  MSMs and Differential Equations
+    *  HMM architectures
+    *  Applying HMMs to DSP
     *  Applications of MSMs and HMMs - proteins, sequences
-* Markov Models
-* Hidden Markov Models
 * Clustering - KMeans, Hierarchical, MiniBatch
 * Collaborative Filtering
 * Differential Equations